Batting order (baseball): #9

-In the presence of the designated hitter, the ninth batter is often like the second leadoff.
-Ninth-hitters tend to be fast, and have a decent on-base percentage like the leadoff hitter.
+The nine hole is traditionally meant for people that struggle to bat.

 In leagues where the DH rule is not in effect, the starting pitcher almost always fills the ninth spot, although relief pitchers may occupy a different spot due to a double switch.
 If there is a man on first or second base with fewer than two outs when the ninth hitter is up, he almost always bunts.
 However, a notable alternative exists to this, in which the pitcher or weakest hitter actually bats in the 8th slot, and another player with decent OBP and speed bats in the 9th slot, thus creating a kind of second leadoff hitter, at the bottom of the lineup, that loops to the top of the order afterwards.
 This has been used sparingly in the major leagues, but was notably employed by St. Louis Cardinals manager Tony La Russa in the second half of the 1998 baseball season, and again in August 2007 and in 2008, and by Milwaukee Brewers manager Ned Yost in 2008.
 Chicago Cubs manager Joe Maddon placed the pitcher in the #8 spot during the beginning of the 2017 Cubs season.

 Bragan's brainstorm

 On August 18, 1956, major league manager Bobby Bragan placed his best hitter in the leadoff position and the remainder of his lineup in descending batting average order.
-Earnshaw Cook in his 1966 book, Percentage Baseball, claimed that, using a computer, Bragan's lineup would result in 1 to 2 more wins per season.
-A recent computer simulation demonstrates the superiority of Bragan's lineup.
+In his 1966 book, Percentage Baseball, Earnshaw Cook claimed that Bragan's lineup would result in 1 to 2 more wins per season.
+A computer simulation demonstrated the superiority of Bragan's lineup.